What is organic cotton?

 - Natural or non-toxic dyes are used instead of high heat, heavy metals, and sulphur.

-The most recognized certifiable standard for organic textiles is GOTS (the Global Organic Textile Standard).
+One of the most recognised standard for organic textiles is GOTS (the Global Organic Textile Standard).
 Technically a quality assurance certification, GOTS criteria are comprehensive; requiring all chemical inputs at any production phase to meet rigorous environmental and toxicological standards, and any wet-treatment units must have a functional wastewater treatment plant.
 Additionally, all manufacturing facilities involved in production are inspected for compliance to social criteria.
-One of two GOTS labels can be obtained, requiring a minimum of 70% or 95% organic fibers respectively.
+One of two GOTS labels can be obtained, requiring a minimum of 70% or 95% organic fibres respectively.